 The target audience for this public consultation is potentially very wide, including users, public authorities, original equipment manufacturers, enterprises (often small and medium enterprises) working on services or activities related to these products, such as product assembly, repair and maintenance, as well as environmental and consumer non-governmental organisations.

-It is possible to respond to the public consultation in a personal or organisational/institutional capacity by filling in the questionnaire.
+It is possible to respond to the public consultation in a personal or organisational/institutional capacity.